kinit-sk/o-mega/README.md

 | sentence-transformers/all-mpnet-base-v2       | embeddings.word_embeddings|
 | sentence-transformers/multi-qa-mpnet-base-cos-v1 | embeddings.word_embeddings|

-## AutoXAI pipeline - Optimization
+## O-MEGA pipeline - Optimization
-Run of Autoxai pipeline can be with run_opti.py and yaml file (./config_hyperoptimalization.yaml) for a setting hyperparameters.
+Run of O-MEGA pipeline can be with run_opti.py and yaml file (./config_hyperoptimalization.yaml) for a setting hyperparameters.

 1. First, follow the instructions in [Repo setup](#Repo-setup) section
 1. Setup specific parameters in `config_hyperoptimalization.yaml`